 It is important to note that we maintain the same academic standards for all applicants (please see our Admissions Criteria).
 However, we acknowledge that the transcripts of homeschooled students may be different than those of traditional secondary school students.
 Along with their applications, homeschooled students should submit as much information as possible describing their curriculum, which may include course descriptions, texts read and skill levels completed.
 While these are not requirements, this information can be very helpful to the Board as we examine a student’s ability in the five academic areas of math, science, social science, English and foreign language.

 For more information regarding the review of homeschooled applicants, please contact BU Admissions at email@example.com or 617-353-4492.

-You’ll find the School Report Form on the Common Application website.
+You’ll find the Guidance Counselor Recommendation form and School Report Form on the Common Application website.

 The Teacher Evaluation form is on the Common Application website.
 Please allow enough time for your teacher to write the evaluation and stress the importance of returning the form by the application deadline.

 Early Decision Applicants